Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to put up more than 65 points just two times this year.
+- Utah State and its opponents have scored at least 65 points only twice this year.

-- Hawaii has combined with its opponents to score more than 65 points in two games this season.

 - Saturday's total is 7.4 points higher than the combined 57.6 PPG average of the two teams.

-- These two squads combine to surrender 60.5 points per game, 4.5 fewer than this contest's over/under.
+- This contest's over/under is 4.5 points more than the 60.5 these two squads combine to allow per game this season.

-- Aggies games have an average total of 61.4 points this season, 3.6 fewer than Saturday's over/under.
+- The Aggies and their opponents score an average of 61.4 points per game, 3.6 fewer than Saturday's total.

-- The 63.9 PPG average total in Rainbow Warriors games this season is 1.1 points fewer than this game's over/under.

 Utah State Stats and Trends

-- In Utah State's seven games this season, it has four wins against the spread.

-- This season, the Aggies have one ATS win in two games as a favorite of 5.5 points or more.
+- The Aggies have been favored by 5.5 points or more two times this season and covered the spread in one of them.

-- Utah State's games this year have hit the over on two of seven set point totals (28.6%).
+- Utah State's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.8 points.
+- Utah State is 2-0 against the spread and 2-0 overall this season when the team puts up more than 31.8 points.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.